waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-eventloop.rst

 .. function:: new_event_loop()

-   Create and return a new event loop object.
+   Create a new event loop object.

 Note that the behaviour of :func:`get_event_loop`, :func:`set_event_loop`, and :func:`new_event_loop` functions can be altered by